espressif/vscode-esp-idf-extension/docs/WSL.md

 # Visual Studio Code

-To develop in WSL, install the [Remote - WSL](ttps://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) and [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extensions, as below:
+To develop in WSL, install the [Remote - WSL](ttps://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) and [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extensions which are shown below:

 <img src="../media\tutorials\using_docker_container\remote_wsl.png" alt="" width="400">

 <img src="../media\tutorials\using_docker_container\esp-idf.png" alt="" width="400">

-# Configure the ESP-IDF extension

-1. Configure the ESP-IDF extension as explained in the [Install](./tutorial/install.md) tutorial or in [Setup](./SETUP.md) documentation.
+# **Configure the ESP-IDF extension as explained in the [Install](./tutorial/install.md) tutorial or in [Setup](./SETUP.md) documentation.**

-   > **NOTE:** Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
-Consider saving settings to a workspace or workspace folder as described in the [working with multiple projects document](./MULTI_PROJECTS.md).
+   > **Note**: Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
+Consider saving settings to a workspace or workspace folder with the **ESP-IDF: Select where to Save Configuration Settings** command as described in the [working with multiple projects document](./MULTI_PROJECTS.md).

-2. Create an ESP-IDF Project and use ESP-IDF extension features.
+Create an ESP-IDF Project and use ESP-IDF extension features.
 You can follow the [WSL Tutorial](./tutorial/wsl.md#practice) for an example.